Jonathan Hay (publicist): Pon de Replay

-In July 2024, Trap Lore Ross released the documentary The Disturbing Death of Jay-Z's 'Mistress that was streamed by DJ Akademiks on his show.
-Hay was mentioned in the doc, so he spoke out on his Instagram and in an interview with AllHipHop through journalist Kyle Eustice:

-"I started to get desperate and I was so angry at Jay-Z as he was more focused on Teairra Marí and there was all this talk that he was pursuing a rapper named Lady Sovereign, who he ended up signing months later.
-Not to mention, Jay-Z was constantly dissing Amil, who had quit the music industry and was living in North Carolina at the time raising her children.
-“So I was like f### Jay-Z, since he won’t give us any attention and he’s being disrespectful to Amil, who was a single mother.
-I’m going to get his attention and be disrespectful back to Jay-Z, as Rihanna was the best thing on Def Jam by far.
-I thought Jay-Z was a dirtbag, so I put out the story that Jay-Z was in a love triangle with Rihanna and Beyoncé—and that caught fire, sparked conversation, increased radio airplay, press coverage and other forms of attention.
-I was in an unapologetic ‘by any means necessary’ state of mind."

-Jonathan Hay did interviews on YouTube with Jaguar Wright and Tisa Tells addressing the marketing tactics behind "Pon de Replay".
+In 2024, Jonathan Hay conducted interviews with Jaguar Wright and Tisa Tells addressing the marketing tactics behind the song's launch.

 Production career

 Hip-hop releases

-Jonathan Hay was a producer on the album Sex, Money and Hip-Hop by Crooked I, a group member of the now defunct Slaughterhouse from Shady Records.
+Hay was a producer on the album Sex, Money and Hip-Hop by Crooked I, a member of Shady Records' now-defunct group Slaughterhouse.
 Hay executive produced an album featuring Johnny Depp and artists from Kentucky.
-Depp also appeared on the Hay produced Fear of a Pink Planet by Pink Grenade released in July 2014.
-Hay was a music producer on the TV show "One Shot" with T.I., RZA, DJ Khaled, Tech N9ne, Sway Calloway and others.
-The show debuted on BET on August 23, 2016.
-WAVE (TV) reported that Hay abruptly left during filming of "One Shot" to focus on reuniting with his birth parents.
+Depp also appeared on the Hay produced Fear of a Pink Planet by Pink Grenade released in July 2014 on Caroline Records.
+Hay was a music producer on the BET TV show One Shot with T.I., RZA, DJ Khaled, Tech N9ne, Sway Calloway and others.
+WAVE (TV) reported that Hay abruptly left during filming of One Shot to focus on reuniting with his birth parents.

-Hay released When Music Worlds Collide that features many popular rap artists from several different eras.
-It was released as a streaming-only album with a "Spotify vs. TIDAL" challenge, receiving national coverage on Fox News, Billboard, and Business Insider.
-Hay produced "Don't Close Your Eyes (Ashamed)", a song about suicide and alcohol abuse as a tribute to the late Keith Whitley to commemorate his 60th birthday.
+Hay released When Music Worlds Collide featuring popular rap artists from several different eras.
+Released as a streaming-only album with a "Spotify vs. TIDAL" challenge, receiving national coverage on Fox News, Billboard, and Business Insider.
+Hay's "Don't Close Your Eyes (Ashamed)", a song about suicide and alcohol abuse was a tribute to the late Keith Whitley to commemorate his 60th birthday.
 The video for "Don't Close Your Eyes (Ashamed)" premiered on MTV News.
-Hay and Kxng Crooked produced "Too Ashamed", a sequel song to "Don't Close Your Eyes (Ashamed)" that debuted on Billboard Magazine.
+Hay and Kxng Crooked's "Too Ashamed", a sequel song to "Don't Close Your Eyes (Ashamed)" debuted on Billboard Magazine.